MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 ## Important considerations

 Sensitivity labeling **does not** affect access to content within Power BI – access to content within Power BI is managed solely by Power BI permissions.
 While the labels are visible, any associated encryption settings (configured in either the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/)) are not applied.
-They are applied only to data that leaves Power BI via export to Excel, PowerPoint, or PDF files, or one of the other supported export paths.
+They are applied only to data that leaves Power BI via a supported export path, such as export to Excel, PowerPoint, or PDF, download to .pbix, and **Save** (Power BI Desktop).

 Sensitivity labels and file encryption **are not** applied in non-supported export paths.
 The Power BI admin can block export from non-supported export paths:

 >[!NOTE]
 > Users who are granted access to a report are granted access to the entire underlying dataset, unless [row-level security (RLS)](./service-admin-rls.md) limits their access.
 Report authors can classify and label reports using sensitivity labels.
-If the sensitivity label has protection settings, Power BI applies these protection settings when the report data is exported to Excel, PowerPoint, or PDF files.
+If the sensitivity label has protection settings, Power BI applies these protection settings when the report data leaves Power BI via a supported export path such as export to Excel, PowerPoint, or PDF, download to .pbix, and **Save** (Desktop).
 Only authorized users will be able to open protected files.

-## Supported export paths
+### Supported export paths
 Applying sensitivity labels and their associated protection to data that leaves Power BI is currently supported for the following export paths:
 * Export to Excel, PowerPoint, and PDF files.
 * Analyze in Excel from the Power BI service, which triggers download of an Excel file with a live connection to a Power BI dataset.
 * PivotTable in Excel with a live connection to a Power BI dataset, for users with M365 E3 and above.
+* Download to .pbix.
+* **Save** in Power BI Desktop.

+>[!NOTE]
+>When using **Download the .pbix** in the Power BI service, if the downloaded report and its dataset have different labels, the more restrictive label will be applied to the .pbix file.

 ## How sensitivity labels work in Power BI